Kalsoy Island aerial view

 • Trøllanes

-The most visited village on Kalsoy island is Trøllanes, which is the northernmost settlement on the island.
-The village Mikladalur is also a popular destination among travelers.
+The most visited settlement on Kalsoy Island is Mikladalur.
+Trøllanes, the northernmost settlement, is also a popular destination among travellers.

 How to get to Kalsoy Island

-You need to cross the fjord Kalsoyarfjørður in order to get to Kalsoy island.
-The ferry to Kalsoy departs from the second largest town in the Faroe Islands, Klaksvík.
+You need to cross the fjord Kalsoyarfjørður in order to get to Kalsoy Island.
+Klaksvík is the gateway to Kalsoy Island.
+The ferry to Kalsoy departs from this main town in the northern part of the isles.
 The ferry arrives at the southernmost village on the island, Syðradalur.

 There is only one ferry connection to the island.
-The ferry SAM sails between Klaksvík on Borðoy island and Syðradalur on Kalsoy island.
-There are several daily departures.
+The ferry SAM sails between Klaksvík on Borðoy Island and Syðradalur on Kalsoy Island.
+There are several daily ferries sailing from the town Klaksvík to the small harbour on the southern end of Kalsoy Island.

 The Kalsoy Ferry

-The ferry SAM has several daily departures to Kalsoy Island.
-The ferry has eight departures on Mondays, Wednesdays, and Fridays, and sails less frequently on the other days of the week.
+The ferry SAM has eight departures on Mondays, Wednesdays, and Fridays, and sails less frequently on the other days of the week.
 Pre-book Kalsoy Ferry Tickets in order to secure yourself spots on the ferry.

 The Kalsoy ferry timetable is available in English.
 There is a summer schedule and a winter schedule.
 The ferry has the same frequency throughout the year but some departure times differ from summer to winter.